 Still Work to Do

 Despite the success of the new program and the efforts of Boston Public Schools, officials recognize there is still work to do in this large district.
 Although completion rates for students that enroll in college are increasing, the number of students that complete college after graduating from Boston Public Schools is still well below the 50-percent mark.
 Diverse Issues in Education reported in 2009 that numbers are even more dismal for African-American and Hispanic students in the Boston area, a problem that continues to plague the district today.

 “I think we are still troubled by the fact that there are huge gaps in how our female and how our male students are doing,” Johnson told WBUR.
 “And we still see persistent gaps between how our black and Latino students are doing and their white and Asian peers, so we still have a lot of work to do.”

-To bring improvement, Menino told Diverse Issues in Education that he would like to see more Advanced Placement classes in the city’s high schools, as well as higher average SAT scores for Boston students.
-As this school district works hard to increase success among all of their students, Boston Public Schools may become an example to other school districts across the country – especially those dealing with the unique challenges of an urban district with high levels of poverty and other education barriers.
+To bring improvement, Menino told Diverse Issues in Education that he would like to see more Advanced Placement classes in the city’s high schools, as well as higher average, SAT scores for Boston students.
+As this school district works hard to increase success among all of its students, Boston Public Schools may become an example to other school districts across the country – especially those dealing with the unique challenges of an urban district with high levels of poverty and other education barriers.